 I still technically own the business, but I'm only involved in higher level decisions, in funding payroll, and in troubleshooting.
 And I definitely don't want it to be the first thought my name evokes, not anymore–not when I really want to focus on writing books I'm proud of and finding the perfect audience to enjoy them.

-But I wasn't just Emlyn Chand.
-I was Darby Davenport too.
-Darby is my much-lesser-known, alternate pen name.
+But I didn't stop at just one pen name.
+I had another lesser known one, too.
 I wrote and published one steamy romance novella, then partially wrote an extremely erotic follow-up that never saw the light of day.

 I made this decision at the time, because I wanted to keep doing what I loved, wanted to keep writing–but as the industry became more and more flooded, royalty checks got smaller and smaller.